koira

 GEO (Generative Engine Optimization)

-The discipline of structuring content so that AI systems such as ChatGPT, Perplexity, and Google AI Overviews select it as a cited source when generating synthesized answers to user queries.
+The practice of structuring content so that large language models and AI search tools cite it as a source when generating synthesized answers to user queries.

 AEO (Answer Engine Optimization)

-The practice of formatting content and implementing structured schema markup so that search engines can extract and display it as a direct answer in featured snippets, voice results, or zero-click SERP features.
+The practice of formatting content with direct answers, question-based headings, and schema markup so that answer-retrieval systems can extract and display it as the definitive response to a specific question.

-Structured data code added to a webpage in JSON-LD or Microdata format that tells search engines and AI systems exactly what type of content a page contains, enabling rich results and improved citation eligibility.
+Structured data code added to a webpage that signals to search engines and AI systems exactly what type of content a block represents, increasing eligibility for featured snippets and answer boxes.

-SEO vs GEO vs AEO: Key Differences by Dimension
+SEO vs GEO vs AEO: How the Three Search Disciplines Compare

 AreaTraditional SEO approachGEO + AEO integrated approach

-How to audit and upgrade a page for SEO, GEO, and AEO simultaneously
+How to Audit and Upgrade Your Content for SEO, GEO, and AEO

 1. 01

 Identify your five highest-traffic pages.
-Pull your top pages by organic sessions from Google Search Console or your analytics platform.
-These pages already have some authority — making them the highest-leverage candidates for a three-layer upgrade.
+Pull your top pages by organic sessions from Google Search Console.
+These are your highest-leverage targets because they already have SEO traction — upgrading them for AEO and GEO delivers the fastest compound return.

 2. 02